19hours/sg-statutes/Acts/Financial Advisers Act.md

 (a) “financial journalist” means a person who contributes advice concerning securities, or prepares analyses or reports concerning securities, for publication in a newspaper, but does not include such person or a person belonging to such class of persons as may be prescribed;

-(b) “relevant person” means any licensee who provides any financial advisory service in respect of securities and, for the purposes of section 39(1), (2)(a), any applicant for a licence to provide such a service; and; and
+(b) “relevant person” means any licensee who provides any financial advisory service in respect of securities and, for the purposes of section 39(1) and (2)(a), any applicant for a licence to provide such a service; and

 (c) a reference to securities is a reference to securities which are listed for quotation, or quoted, on a securities exchange or recognised market operator.

+[2/2005]

+[SF Bill, Clause 130]

 ### Register of interests in securities